 Fighting Styles

-He has rarely overcommitted or let his guard down, remaining calm in the face of criticism.
+He tends to maintain his defensive position while keeping his focus during critical moments.
 He punishes counters and uses subtle feints to entice reactions.
-His most dangerous moments appear to occur when he slips inside and uses his lateral movement against aggressive, forward-pushing opponents.
-Training with elite grapplers like Craig Jones and Alexander Volkanovski has improved his awareness in scramble situations, even though he is still working on his takedown defense.
+His most dangerous moments happen when he moves inside and uses his lateral movement to fight against opponents who attack him directly.
+His training with top grapplers like Craig Jones and Alexander Volkanovski has helped him develop scramble awareness even though he needs to improve his takedown defense skills.

 Path to Victory